ajheller/adt_evaluation/README.md

 * <http://www2.lawrence.edu/fast/GREGGJ/Python/numpy/numpyLA.html>

-There is a NumPy matrix object that has the symantics of MATLAB's 2-D arrays, however its use is discouraged and it may be removed in the future.
+There is a NumPy matrix object that has the semantics of MATLAB's 2-D arrays, however its use is discouraged, and it may be removed in the future.

 * <https://docs.scipy.org/doc/numpy/reference/generated/numpy.matrix.html>